-OGE's custodial collection primarily consists of late fees, and abandoned property fees.
+OGE's custodial collection primarily consists of late fees.
 While these collections are considered custodial, they are neither primary to the mission of OGE nor material to the overall financial statements.
-OGE's total custodial collections are \$438 and \$0 for the years ended September 30, 2018, and 2017, respectively.
+OGE's total custodial collections are \$400 and \$0 for the years ended September 30, 2020, and 2019, respectively.

 NOTE 15.
-RECONCILIATION OF NET COST OF OPERATIONS TO BUDGET
+RECONCILIATION OF NET COST TO NET OUTLAYS